I do not claim to be wise; I only claim to collect wisdom & share it. On a good, day, I learn from it, too.

 - Savannah Marathon 2014

 My next goal is to run the marathon in under three hours.
 If I do that, I will beat the BQ time for my age group by 25 minutes.
-If I don’t go sub-3 at the Boston Marathon on April 20, 2015, then I will just keep trying… because I can.
+If I don’t go sub-3 at the Savannah Marathon on November 8, 2015, then I will just keep trying… because I can.

 I will share more stories through this blog.
 Stay tuned!